East Frisian language

 East Frisian is one of the Frisian languages.
 Its last surviving dialect is Saterland Frisian spoken in Saterland in Germany.
-The language is not to be confused with the East Frisian dialect of the Low German language, which is often likewise referred to as "East Frisian".
+The language is unrelated to the East Frisian dialect of the Low German language, which is often likewise referred to as "East Frisian".

 There once were two main dialects, Ems and Weser.
 Weser, including the Wursten dialect, Harlingerland dialect and Wangerooge dialect, held out until the 20th century.
 Ems continues with a couple thousand adult speakers of the Saterland dialect.
 The other member of the Ems dialect, Upgant Frisian, is extinct.

 Phonology

 The phonology of East Frisian is linguistically conservative with regards to Old Frisian.

 Old East Frisian and its decline

 Old East Frisian used to be spoken in East Frisia (Ostfriesland), the region between the Dutch river Lauwers and the German river Weser.
 The area also included two small districts on the east bank of the Weser, the lands of Wursten and Würden.
 The Old East Frisian language could be divided into two dialect groups: Weser Frisian to the east, and Ems Frisian to the west.
 From 1500 onwards, Old East Frisian slowly had to give way in the face of the severe pressure put on it by the surrounding Low German dialects, and nowadays it is all but extinct.

 By the middle of the seventeenth century, Ems Frisian had almost completely died out.
 Weser Frisian, for the most part, did not last much longer, and held on only until 1700, although there are records of it still being spoken in the land of Wursten, to the east of the river Weser, in 1723.
 It held out the longest on the island of Wangerooge, where the last Weser Frisian speaker died in 1953.
 Today, the Old East Frisian language is no longer spoken within the historical borders of East Frisia; however, a large number of the inhabitants of that region are still Frisians, referring to their dialect of Low German as Freesk.
 In this dialect, referred to in Standard German as Ostfriesisch, the Frisian substratum is still evident, despite heavy Germanisation.